 At any point when the rate calculations require a review for accuracy, the ERE Rate Calcs button in the This Account section of the Forecasting Ribbon can be clicked while on the account tab that you desired to review.
-This is useful in verifying that the proper ERE, F&A, or tuition rates are being used in any newly forecasted payroll projections and when projection of payroll redistributions is discussed later in the guide.
+This is useful in verifying that the proper ERE, F&A, or tuition rates are being used in any newly forecasted payroll projections.
+It is also beneficial in helping to confirm that the first pay period of a semester is not charging tuition remission.
+This piece of information will be useful when projection of payroll redistributions is discussed later in the guide.
 Please note that the default ERE and tuition is escalated at 3%.
 Currently, the FT does not escalate pay rates.
 However, the FT can simulate pay rate escalation if the user simply adds multiple rows for the desired employee onto an account as previously described then increases their pay rates and changes the FTE start dates respectively.
 When doing this it is suggested that the user give each subsequent employee row a unique name or ID to differentiate the escalated rates.